callistus-shawn/LLM-WebScraper-Graph-Pipeline/README.md

 ## Overview

-**LLMScraper_Graph_pipeline** is an end-to-end information retrieval and question-answering pipeline that scrapes content from the web, processes it into a knowledge graph using Neo4j, and performs Retrieval-Augmented Generation (RAG) using LLMs such as OpenAI or Gemini.
+This is an end-to-end information retrieval and question-answering pipeline that scrapes content from the web, processes it into a knowledge graph using Neo4j, and performs Retrieval-Augmented Generation (RAG) using LLMs such as OpenAI or Gemini.
 It is built with Python and uses a modular architecture that combines web crawling, semantic embedding, and knowledge graph querying for intelligent question answering.

 ## Core Components